NESTLab/aws-deepracer/README.md

     ```

 ### ARGoS setup
 Skip this subsection if you intend to only use the AWS DeepRacers with ROS 2 without ARGoS support.
-Before proceeding, ensure that the [argos3-deepracer plugin](https://github.com/NESTLab/argos3-deepracer) is installed on your machine.
+If you do, before proceeding, ensure that the [argos3-deepracer plugin](https://github.com/NESTLab/argos3-deepracer) is installed on your machine.

 Connect to the vehicle via SSH, then run the `initialize_argos.sh` script.
 This will install ARGoS and the `argos3-deepracer` plugin on the vehicle. **Do not run this script on your machine.**
 ```